 Latter-day Apostles

 When one of the apostles dies, a new apostle is selected by the President and sustained by the membership of the Church at a General Conference.
 When the President of the Church dies, the First Presidency is dissolved, leaving the President of the Quorum of the Twelve as the presiding authority of the church.
-The counselors in the First Presidency return to the Quorum of the Twelve and a new President is chosen by the Quorum.
+The counselors in the First Presidency return to their places in the Quorum of the Twelve and a new President is chosen by the Quorum.

 → See an interactive graphic of all members of the Twelve called since 1835.